2021 Russian Grand Prix: Race

 The race started at 15:00 MST, on 26 September 2021.
 Carlos Sainz Jr. took the lead from Lando Norris into turn two, while Lewis Hamilton fell down the order to sixth.
 Fernando Alonso overtook Hamilton at the start, but the latter re-overtook on the following lap by going around the outside of turn three.
 Charles Leclerc climbed up to twelfth after starting from nineteenth.
-On lap 13, Norris overtook Sainz to retake first place, retaining the lead until the closing laps.
+On lap 13, Norris overtook Sainz through the left-hand sweep at turn 12, into the entry of turn 13. to retake first place, retaining the lead until the closing laps.
 After gaining three positions on the first lap, Max Verstappen climbed up the order into seventh.
 Hamilton recovered to second, coming within DRS range of Norris as rain began to fall on parts of the track.
 Kimi Räikkönen, George Russell, and Valtteri Bottas were the first to pit for intermediate tyres on lap 48, allowing all three drivers to move up into the points by race end.
 Further up the order, Verstappen and Daniel Ricciardo followed suit on lap 49, as did Sainz who had dropped from third to seventh in the deteriorating conditions.
 Hamilton initially stayed out to battle Norris for the lead before switching to intermediate tyres the following lap, after which it became clear the rain would continue.
 Sergio Pérez, Alonso, and Leclerc also chose to continue on slicks while in a close fight for third.
 Despite running off the track multiple times, Norris refused to stop for intermediates against the advice of his engineers, having accumulated a fifty-second gap over third place.

 Hamilton emerged from the pits twenty-five seconds behind the race leader, closing to under two seconds on lap 51 before Norris aquaplaned off the track at turn 5, leaving Hamilton to take the lead and the win.
 Early stoppers Verstappen, Sainz, and Ricciardo overtook the three drivers running slicks and battling for third: Alonso and Pérez eventually pitted on lap 51, managing to stay in the points, but Leclerc continued on and fell from fourth to fifteenth in his final two laps.
 Norris finally entered the pits for intermediate tyres on lap 52; however, Norris aquaplaned on the pit entry and crossed the white line separating the pit lane entry from the track, for which he was reprimanded.
 Norris finished the race in seventh.
 Verstappen finished the race in second from 20th on the starting grid, and Sainz finished in third, taking his fifth Formula One podium.
 Hamilton's race victory made him the first driver in Formula One history to take 100 wins.
+Mercedes team member Tom Mason appeared on the podium to receive the winning manufacturer's award.